MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

    :::image type="content" source="media/how-to-monitor-models/model-monitoring-configure-signals.png" alt-text="Screenshot showing how to configure selected monitoring signals." lightbox="media/how-to-monitor-models/model-monitoring-configure-signals.png":::

 1. On the Select monitoring signals page, select **Add**.
-1. On the Edit Signal window, Select **Feature attribution drift (PREVIEW)**, and then take the following steps to configure the feature attribution drift signal:
+1. In the Edit Signal window, select **Feature attribution drift (PREVIEW)**, and then take the following steps to configure the feature attribution drift signal:

+    1. In step 1:
-    1. In step 1, select the production data asset that has your model inputs.
-Also select the lookback window size that you want to use.
+        1. Select the production data asset that has your model inputs.
+        1. Select the lookback window size that you want to use.
+    1. In step 2:
-    1. In step 2, select the production data asset that has your model outputs.
-Also select the common column to use to join the production data and the output data.
+        1. Select the production data asset that has your model outputs
+        1. Select the common column to use to join the production data and the output data.
 If you use the [data collector](how-to-collect-production-data.md) to collect data, select **correlationid**.
     1. (Optional) If you use the data collector to collect data that has your model inputs and outputs already joined, take the following steps:
         1. In step 1, for the production data asset, select the joined dataset.
         1. In step 2, select **Remove** to remove step 2 from the configuration panel.
+    1. In step 3:
-    1. In step 3, for the reference dataset, select your training dataset.
-Also select the target, or output, column for your training dataset.
+        1. For the reference dataset, select your training dataset.
+        1. Select the target, or output, column for your training dataset.
     1. In step 4, select the metric and threshold that you want to use.
     1. Select **Save**.